Developmental Disorders: Early Identification is the Key

 “Sometimes, real superheroes live in the hearts of small children fighting big battles”- Autism Spectrum Disorder, Through My Eyes.

 Parents know their child best.
 Always share your concerns with your child’s health care provider.
 In these situations, it is best not to ‘wait and see’.
 A Paediatrician can carry out full neurological/developmental assessments.
 Developmental paediatricians and Integrative paediatricians specialise in these areas.
-Integrative GP’s and some Naturopaths/Nutritionists may have a special interest and work with these children.
-Many allied health professionals, such as physiotherapists, speech therapists, behavioural therapists and child psychologists offer valuable support to these children and their families.
+Integrative/Functional Medicine GP’s and some Naturopaths/Nutritionists may have a special interest and work with these children.
+Many allied health professionals, such as physiotherapists, speech therapists, behavioural therapists and child psychologists, offer valuable support to these children and their families.

 The following list comprises some of the well-known developmental conditions of childhood.
-Many persist in to adulthood, though this should not be reason to avoid seeking help.
+Many persist into adulthood, though this should not be a reason to avoid seeking help.
 Depending on the unique individual situation, children recover some, many or all of their functions.
 Some conditions are genetic, with specific DNA mutations established through medical research.
-Other conditions have vague causes which might be a combination of genetics and environment at play.
+Other conditions have vague causes which might be a combination of genetics and environment:

 - Attention-Deficit Disorder (ADD) and Attention-Deficit Hyperactivity Disorder (ADHD)